impact on life - healthcare publishing

 Who is eligible for NHS Continuing Healthcare?

+You must be over 18 and have a complex medical condition and substantial and ongoing care needs.
 After a stay in hospital, most people would benefit from some kind of convalescence, or from on-going monitoring of their recovery.
 However, the Continuing Care Programme is designed to support people whose primary need is a 'health' rather than 'social' care need and, as such, have conditions that stay with them after they leave hospital.

 Such conditions may be short term - such as recovering from a hip replacement operation - to longer-term illnesses and disabilities.